AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 6.1.
 Simulcast

 The [AV1 Bitstream & Decoding Specification][AV1] supports inclusion of multiple simulcast encodings within a single bitstream.
-However, for implementations of this specification, it is RECOMMENDED that a separate RTP stream be used for each simulcast encoding, since this approach is compatible with simulcast negotiation in SDP as described in [I-D.ietf-mmusic-sdp-simulcast].
+Implementations of this specification supporting simulcast MUST implement sending each simulcast encoding on a separate RTP stream as described in [I-D.ietf-mmusic-sdp-simulcast].
+Implementations MAY also support sending multiple simulcast encodings on a single RTP stream.

 ## 7. Payload Format Parameters